leanwithkumar/Small-Projects/README.md

 # Small-Projects

-This Repository have some of the minor projects that I made while learning web development.
+This repository contains some of the minor projects that I built while learning web development.